maxdup/fgd-tools/README.md

 # Fgd-tools

-Fgd-tools is a Python library for parsing .fgd files from the Source Engine.
+Fgd-tools is a Python library for parsing .fgd files for the Source Engine level editor Hammer.
 It provides entity schemas and other level editor configuration information.

 Full documentation: https://maxdup.github.io/fgd-tools/